All you need to know to use PrismCipher like a pro:

 In a perfect world, once citizens have determined their government is spying on them, necessary course corrections would be made via elected officials.
 By now, it’s naive to think that’s ever gonna happen.
 In June 2013, Snowden disclosed a program begun in 2007.
 From then to now, the only thing that has improved is our awareness of it.
 (And the only thing that has increased is our general ambivalence.)

-Since the NSA can’t be prevented from using PRISM to analyze and archive our data, we might choose to use software like PrismCipher to render the NSA’s ill-gotten gains unintelligible.
+Since we can’t prevent the NSA from using PRISM to analyze and archive our data, we can use software like PrismCipher to render the NSA’s ill-gotten gains unintelligible.

 Unlike most services, the PrismCipher for Chrome browser extension does not monitor where you are, what you do or even how long it took you to do it.
 Neither Google Analytics nor any other tracking service is used to surveil you.
 No cookies, no hidden files, no local storage, no web databases and no BS.